PicNet/Centazio/src/readme.md

 # Todo
-- for consistency no DateUpdated should be nullable, if new just set it to DateCreated
+- Hide `Meta` from classes that should not know about this data
 - set up azure devops testing pipeline (agent is ready)
 - self-hosted runner
 - azure runner
 - aws runner

 ## Low
-- Ideally ICoreEntity needs to be separated from its meta-data.
-However, this is a very intrusive change that requires heavy refactoring.
-The purpose of this is that clients should not be able to interact (or even set) the internal meta-data properties (Dates, Checksums, Originating System, Last Update System, etc).
-  - Remove all `Meta` fields from ICoreEntity and create new table to store them
-  - Hide `Meta` from classes that should not know about this data
 - review all code comments